 Yes, you heard right.
 One of the other unique things to do at the top of Mt.
 Fuji, is to send a postcard from Japan's highest post office.
-If you want to avoid the possibly long queue, you can prepare your card in advance and just drop it in the mailbox.
-Take precautions though, as the post office is only open in summer from 6:00 a.m. to 2:00 p.m.
+If you want to avoid the long queue, you can prepare your card in advance and just drop it in the mailbox.
+Keep in mind though that the post office is only open in summer from 6:00 a.m. to 2:00 p.m.!

 Another way to bring a souvenir back from Mt.
 Fuji is to buy a hiking stick and get it stamped at the different stations.
 The stamp you receive will vary by shop, but it will provide a lasting memory of your trip.
 If you forgot to pick up a hiking stick at any of the lower stations, you can always purchase one at the top from one of the many vendors.

 Access: Take the Fujikyu Bus heading towards the Fujisan Gogome station, from either Kawaguchiko (Fujikyu Line) or Mt.
 Fuji (Fujikyu Line) stations.
 The route takes about 1 hour and you can get off at the final stop.